SrGaabriel/soma/docs/UNDERSTAND.md

 3. **hybrid:** same runtime as the standard mode but with fork-join parallelism for expensive computations

 In graph mode, the compiler generates code that runs on a work-stealing parallel runtime.
 Independent parts of your computation (branches of a recursive tree, elements of a map operation, etc.) are automatically distributed across CPU cores.
 No threads to manage, no locks to debug, no race conditions to fear.

-On a simple fibonacci benchmark, Soma achieves **8.77x speedup with 4 workers**—that's super-linear scaling, better than the theoretical maximum, because the distributed workload fits better in per-core caches.
-And you didn't write a single line of parallel code.

 This is simply the natural consequence of building on interaction nets.
 When your computation model is inherently local and interference-free, parallelism becomes a free bonus rather than a hard problem.